Prezzodaman/pymod/README.md

 * An information display, including loop points, finetunes and sample names
 * A crude simulation of the Amiga's filter (E0x works here!)
 * Lots of ProTracker's behaviours are here, including:
 	* Line breaks and position breaks together (reverse modules will play just fine)
 	* Sample numbers on their own controlling the volume
 	* Note cuts alongside sample numbers
 	* The ProTracker sine table, used for vibrato and tremolo
 	* Per-channel pattern loops
 	* The oddly specific sample offset behaviour
 	* Portamentos and volume slides being unaffected by pattern delays
 	* Accurate "invert loop" implementation, using the patented ProTracker Funk Table&trade;
 * A legacy mode that enforces ProTracker 2.3's quirks, including:
 	* Vibrato and tremolo missing every first tick
 	* Authentic arpeggio behaviour (period wraparound, "sample cutting" and missed notes)
 	* Portamentos (and any out-of-range notes) constraining to ProTracker's period range
 	* No panning effects (8xx/E8x do nothing in legacy mode)
 	* 4 channel modules only
 * An extended note range for modules not made using ProTracker (two extra octaves!)
+* Extra effects exclusive to Pymod

 ## Installation
 Pymod requires at least [Python](https://python.org) 3.8.
 You can install it by installing [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) and typing the following in a terminal window: